GenIE: Generative Information Extraction: Results

-The results of this analysis are summarized in \Figref{fig:error_attribution}.
-From the start, the NER component in the pipeline method introduces an immediate 18\% error by completely missing on relevant entity mentions.
-An additional 12 absolute points hinge on partial matching.
-While the NEL component does a good job of keeping the error in the same neighbourhood by matching most of the entity mentions that are retrieved, at this stage, even with a (hypothetical) perfect labelling of relations, the performance of the SotA pipeline will be only on par with GenIE.
-However, in practice, the RC component adds 30 absolute points to the inherited error, effectively doubling it to around 60\%.
-On another note, the absolute error attributed to NEL by the SotA pipeline and GenIE differs in only a few absolute points, while the difference for the (non-inherited) error stemming from RC is less than 10\%.
+On another note, the absolute error attributed to NEL by the pipeline and GenIE differs in a few absolute points only, while the difference for the (non-inherited) error stemming from RC is less than 10\%.
 Adding these two together leaves us much shorter than the actual gap of 28 absolute points in performance on the cIE task.
 This suggests a strong correlation between the performance on NEL and RC for GenIE, which is fueled by the increased flow of information between the subtasks.
 The previous allows for more fine-grained interactions between the entities, the relations, and the context to be captured, consequently improving the overall performance.
 Alternatively, whenever the model captures a misleading correlation/interaction, it is amplified and hinders the performance on both subtasks.
 This result is echoed by the fact that the sum of the errors attributed to NEL and RC is significantly smaller than the error on the cIE task.
 Based on this observation, we hypothesize that any improvement on NEL will overflow to the RC subtask – and vice-versa – thereby directly translating to performance gains on the overall task.